jesgomez/Snakemake-CNAG/README.md

 ```

 ## Set up your pipeline
-Currenly are soported:
+Currently sopported:
 - threads
 - time
 - name

-This can be set up in snakefile or cluster-config file.
+These can be set up in snakefile or cluster-config file.

 **snakefile**
 ```